 Picking The Right Offer

-I remember when I first started in affiliate marketing, I was so overwhelmed with the amount of offers, traffic networks, and affiliate networks that I honestly just put up a block in my head.
+When I first started in affiliate marketing, I was overwhelmed with the number of offers on traffic networks and affiliate networks that I honestly just put up a block in my head.
+There is a quote: "A confused mind does nothing."

 Is this making sense?

-I'd like to go back and put myself in the shoes of when I was a newbie, I think I know how you must be feeling at this point.
+I'd like to go back and put myself in the shoes of when I was a newbie.
+I try to think about how you must be feeling at this point.

 The best thing to do a split test offers and let the numbers speak for themselves.